 All projects in solution: dotCover will always build the entire solution.

-This preference allows you to configure shadow-copying for NUnit tests when you use continuous testing.
+This preference allows you to configure shadow-copying for NUnit tests when you use .
 You may need to change this preference if you reference files from your tests with a relative path.
 You can choose one of the following options:

 Assemblies and symbol files - dotCover will explicitly copy symbol files to a temporary folder before running tests and will use standard .NET shadow-copying mechanism in order to shadow-copy assemblies being tested.

-All files from test start folder - dotCover will explicitly copy all files from the tests start folder to a temporary folder before running tests.
+Files by filter from test start folder - dotCover will explicitly copy all files matching the filter from the tests start folder to a temporary folder before running tests.